r-craig73/rub_duino/README.md

 ###  Minimum Viable Product (MVP) User Stories
 - [ ] As a user, I want to turn on a LED light.
 - [ ] As a user, I want to turn off a LED light.
-- [ ] As a user, I want to control the LED's color.
 - [ ] As a user, I want to record and store time and the LED light voltage's value into a database.
 - [ ] As a user, I want to record and store time and the LED light color into a database.
 - [ ] As a admin, I want CURD-L capabilities for the LED light.
 - [ ] As a admin, I want CURD-L capabilities for any user.

 ### Instructions (assuming Mac OS)
 * Clone repository and move to the home repository folder `Computer:travel_api user$`.